 Evidence suggests these hormone treatments are equally effective at treating endometriosis, but they have different side effects.

 Although most hormone treatments reduce your chance of pregnancy while using them, only the contraceptive pill or patch and LNG-IUS are licensed to be used as contraceptives.

 Progestogens and antiprogestogens are used less commonly, for people who can't take oestrogen.

 The combined oral contraceptive pill or patch

 The device is put into the womb by a doctor or nurse.
-Once in place, it can remain effective for up to five years.
+Once in place, it can remain effective for up to 5 years.

-Possible side effects of using LNG-IUS include irregular bleeding that may last more than six months, breast tenderness and acne.
+Possible side effects of using LNG-IUS include irregular bleeding that may last more than 6 months, breast tenderness and acne.

 Learn more about the IUS